cnorling/norling.io/content/post/latex-resume/index.md

 #### Vertical Padding

-At this point, the spacing between the list we have for qualifications vs skills and tools is different, so we'll have to tweak the qualifications environment a bit with some padding to even things out `\vspace*{8pt}`
+At this point, the spacing between the list we have for qualifications vs skills and tools is different, so I'll have to tweak the qualifications environment a bit with some padding to even things out `\vspace*{8pt}`.

 What's that asterisk mean?
 Well, to be honest a lot of the default behaviors of LaTeX are inconsistent and sometimes undesirable.
 Rather than update the package, newer packages by maintainers are added to TeXlive to fix these issues.
-But now there are package naming conflicts, so the solution there is to change the case sensitivity of the package or suffix an asterisk at the end. `\vspace` and `\vspace*` are both different packages with different behaviors.
-If you see a library with an asterisk, you should probably use that over the default library.
+But now there are package naming conflicts.
+The solution is to change the case sensitivity of the package or suffix an asterisk at the end. `\vspace` and `\vspace*` are both different packages with different behaviors.
+If you see a package with an asterisk, you should use that over the default package because it's more likely up-to-date.

 #### Font